Sign-Speak Pilot is here!

 FAQ

 Interpreters are limited in the City of Syracuse.
 Allowing on demand access to communication for members of the campus will eliminate the worry of a last-minute request.
-Most requests for interpreters are usually two weeks before.
-If you decide to participate in an event that you want to attend last minute or meet a new friend, this program bridges the gap between the hearing and deaf/hard of hearing world.
+Most requests for interpreters must be made by roughly two weeks prior to an event.
+If you decide to participate in an event that you want to attend last minute or meet a new friend, this program enables just-in-time support, bridging the gap between the hearing and Deaf/Hard of Hearing world.

-No, it does not harvest your conversations.
-It only gets accurate approval from the user on if the signs or captions are accurate.
+No, it does not save your conversations.
+It only gets solicits approval from the user on if the signs or captions are accurate, then wipes the content shared once a conversation is terminated.

-No this is for anyone who would benefit from it on campus.
+No, this tool is for anyone who could benefit from AI interpretation between ASL signers and non-signers on campus.

 The Syracuse University Sign-Speak access areas include main campus locations, North Campus, South Campus, and downtown Syracuse properties.
 When connecting with Sign-Speak at these locations, use of the service is free for students, faculty, staff, alumni, and visitors.
 Sign-Speak is available 24 hours a day, seven days a week.